Asiana Airlines: 2024

 On 28 November 2024, the European Commission approved the merger, followed by the approval from the United States on 2 December 2024.
 Following approval from all 14 countries, Korean Air officially completed the acquisition of Asiana Airlines on 12 December 2024.

-Korean Air Co. said on August 7, 2024, it signed a tentative agreement valued at 470 billion won (US$341.7 million) to sell the cargo business division of Asiana Airlines Inc. to Air Incheon.
+Korean Air Co. said on 7 August 2024 that it signed a tentative agreement valued at 470 billion won (US$341.7 million) to sell the cargo business division of Asiana Airlines Inc. to Air Incheon.

 On 12 December 2024, Korean Air completed the purchase of the debt-laden Asiana Airlines in a deal worth 1.5 trillion won (US$1.6 billion).
 The deal enables Korean Air to acquire 63.88% in the second-largest airline in the country, becoming the 12th-largest airline in the world by international capacity.

 Towards integration with Korean Air in 2026

 In December 2024, Asiana Airlines quietly launched its new brand identity after the merger, which includes the removal of the "red arrow" elements (also branded as the Asiana Wings) of the previous owner Kumho Asiana Group and using the aircraft tail as a replacement.
 The Kumho Asiana Group logo on the fuselage has been removed, and the red arrows on all the passenger aircraft in the fleet have also been either removed or covered.

 The brand identity of the two airlines will remain unchanged until the integration is fully completed and in the meantime, several integration process will be conducted, including appointing a new CEO and key executives, as well as the integration of the low-cost subsidiaries of both Korean Air and Asiana Airlines, including Jin Air, Air Busan and Air Seoul.

-Also, Asiana will end its 38 years of operation and will be integrated to Korean Air by the end of 2026.
+Asiana will end its 38 years of operation and will be integrated to Korean Air by the end of 2026.